 - see a doctor at Curtin Health Service Building 109 Bentley campus – a free confidential service

 - make an appointment at Fremantle Women’s Health Centre

 - Or talk to your local GP (this may not be a free service)

 - The Freedom Centre helps provides young people (under 26) to support each other and their communities to be informed, happy and healthy about their sexuality, sex and gender.
 The drop-in centres offer a safe space to hang out, have fun, meet and other LGBTIQ (Lesbian, Gay, Bisexual, Trans, Intersex, Queer, Questioning and otherwise diverse in their sexuality and/or gender) young people and get peer-support and info if you need it.

 - RAD Australia – online referral directory and resources

 - Living Proud – local events, advocacy, health and wellbeing and QLife telephone counselling

-- WA AIDS Council has information on a range of sexual health issues including men who have sex with men (MSM) and young adults
+- WA AIDS Council has a number of resources available on a range of sexual health issues

 Respect.
 Now.
 Always.